Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

 ----------------

 * Choose an existing `html template <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html#choose-or-create-your-html-template>`_ for the annotation task or create a new one
+* Optional: Specify privacy and access `settings <https://potato-annotation-tutorial.readthedocs.io/en/latest/user_and_collaboration.html>`_ for the task
 * Optional: Update the YAML file with the `look and feel <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html#update-yaml-file-with-look-and-feel>`_.
 * Optional: Set up `active learning <https://potato-annotation-tutorial.readthedocs.io/en/latest/productivity.html#active-learning>`_